steffmeister/convertico/README.md

 * --title=[title], title of the app
 * --plugin=[target name], which plugin to use as target
 * --list-plugins, list available targets
+* --check, use with plugin to check the configuration of a plugin

 So for example you could use this to convert your app to an apk:
 > ./convertico.php --input=/home/user/mysuperhtmlapp --plugin=android